ASUS-AICS/LibMultiLabel/docs/cli/options.rst

 Specifying Options
 ==================

-The LibMultiLabel toolkit uses a yaml file to configure the dataset and the training process.
+The command line interface uses a `yaml file <https://github.com/ASUS-AICS/LibMultiLabel/tree/master/example_config>`_ to configure the dataset and the training process.
 At a high level, the config file is split into four parts:

-- **data**: the data config consists of data paths that tell where to place the datasets, pre-trained word embeddings, and vocabularies.

-- **model**: the model config defines the parameters that are related to the network definition (i.e., model name).

-- **train**: the train config specifies the hyperparameters (i.e., batch size, learning rate, etc.) used when training a model.

-- **eval**: the eval config decides metrics monitored or reported during the evaluation process.
+- :ref:`data_options`
+- :ref:`model_options`
+- :ref:`train_options`
+- :ref:`evaluation_options`

 The configuration may also be overridden by passing additional arguments, for example: